-The application deadline for littles to participate in Multnomah County’s free preschool program is next week.
+The application deadline for littles to participate in Multnomah County’s free preschool program is on Thursday, May 14.

 Courtesy of Preschool for All Multnomah County

-It’s May, which means a few things here in Portland: a respite from rainy days, the beginning of berry-picking season, and a flurry of internet searches from parents of toddlers for “Preschool for All.”
+It’s April, which means a few things here in Portland: a respite from rainy days, tulip season, and a flurry of internet searches from parents of toddlers for “Preschool for All.”

 In November 2020, 64% of Multnomah County voters approved the landmark Preschool for All (PFA) program, which was created to give all 3- and four-year-olds, inclusive preschool education — for free.
-A lot has happened in the past three years.
+A lot has happened since its implementation.
 So, where does the program stand today, and how do parents apply?

 Step 1: Research Schools

 Before starting your application, identify and rank your top preschools from this year’s list of programs.
+(You can search schools closest to where you live by inputting your address.)
+Preschool for All seats will be offered at over 250 preschool locations for the 2026-27 school year.
 This might feel easier said than done, but remember that there isn’t one “right” approach – instead, focus on what works best for your child.
 Is outside time absolutely necessary for your puddle-jumping kiddo?
 Would they enjoy daily art and music?
 Does your kid thrive on a strict schedule or do they struggle with too many transitions throughout the day?
 You might also ask for a provider to explain in their own words the terms they use to describe their school – how do they define play-based, positive behavior intervention, or developmentally appropriate?

 Many providers have detailed websites, but parents of children with disabilities, particularly, may want to do more digging.
 Start by identifying if staff have any specialized training, what physical accommodations they can provide (like ramps, unique needs for toileting/diapering, fences, feeding tubes), how they manage challenges ( like elopement, big feelings, sensory sensitivities), and how willing and able they are to integrate other care providers (like therapists or early intervention staff).